scrolleri/blocks-styleguide/README.md

-# Scrolleri JavaScript Style Guide
+# JavaScript Style Guide

 _A mostly reasonable approach to Frontify Blocks, JavaScript, and TypeScript._

 ## Git

-We have one main branch and we open pull requests for changes to the blocks.
+We have one main branch, and we open pull requests for changes to the blocks.

 ## Branch naming